 We headed for Detroit where OM was first meeting.
 The host church was The Messiah Lutheran, pastored by Dick Bieber, a bombastic Charismatic preacher who claimed to be baptized in the Spirit.
 His church was in the slums, where his congregation was reaching out to druggies, street people, and generally those living in the neighborhood.
 It was quite active, but I found there a subtle pall of oppression emanating from a domineering shepherd; not domineering in terms of official policy (on the contrary, I think he would deny it, and his congregation with him), but by his spirit and personality.

 I recall his indirect criticisms of Operation Mobilization and its founder, George Verwer.
 He said OM was preaching overseas when there was so much work to be done right here in America.
 Marilyn and I believed he had a point.
 In speaking to him personally, he made it rather clear that if we truly wished to minister, we ought to stay where the need was obvious, right under our noses.

 He had done much writing, and his articles covered tables in the church for all to take and read.
 We were to have another experience with Pastor Bieber later.

-Now I shall relate two of the shortest messages I ever received from anyone, yet powerful and abiding.
+Now I shall relate two of the shortest, yet most powerful and abiding messages I’ve ever received from anyone.
 While in Detroit, we were taken to the streets where we met two elderly persons working separately with drug addicts and alcoholics.
 One elderly man asked about me.
 I testified that we had received the Spirit.
 I thought I was relating to him something well worth talking about, until he kindly and gently said to me, “Go on; there’s more.”

 The other worker was known as “Sister Lee,” and she delivered the second message.
 She was an eccentric lady in her late 70’s or early 80’s, dressed in black, and she wore what appeared to be a black Civil War soldier’s cap.
 She held little meetings in shabby abandoned store buildings in the old downtown area.